 Jessica Marquez' Craftsy class Product Photography at Home is an excellent place to start.

-The course is designed specifically for craft artists who want to learn product photography.
-Jessica provides exactly the right level of detail.
-There's enough information for a beginner to get great results, but not so much that it becomes overwhelming.So much of your success in craft photography hinges on learning how to light product photography well.
+So much of your success in craft photography hinges on learning how to light product photography well.
 With that in mind, you may be surprised to know that lighting is one area where you can often save money on equipment when you're getting started.

 Using natural light in product photography is an excellent option, particularly for beginners.
-It's to get this lighting right, and the equipment you need to manipulate natural light is minimal and budget-friendly.
+It's easy to get this lighting right, and the equipment you need to manipulate natural light is minimal and budget-friendly.

 A seamless photography backdrop is a sweep of paper or fabric that functions as a continuous horizontal backdrop and vertical surface.